-The short answer is YES, it’s okay to pray at work.
-We’ve become so worried that everything will offend others, that too many people have stopped being themselves.
-They have one version of themselves at work, another for home, and still another at church.
-That seems like too much effort, so I decided to be the same guy at all places – and this guy prays.
+Is it okay to pray at work?
+The short answer is YES it’s okay to pray at work.
+Some people have become so worried that anything you do will offend others, that they stop being themselves at work.
+They have one version of themselves at work, another at home, and still another at church.
+That seemed like too much effort to me so I decided to be the same guy at all places – and I’m a guy who prays.

-I’ve never met someone who wouldn’t accept prayer.
-No matter where I am if I offer to pray for someone, they accept it.
-It may seem odd to pray in the middle of an office hallway, but if the guy tells me his wife has cancer, I’m not gonna offer to “send good thoughts his way,” I’m gonna pray with him, right then.
+I also never met anyone who wouldn’t accept prayer when I offered it.
+No matter where I am, if I see a need and offer to pray for someone, they accept it.
+It may seem odd to pray in the middle of an office hallway, but if the guy tells me his wife has cancer, I’m not gonna offer to “send good thoughts his way,” I’m gonna stop right there and pray with him.

-People actually want you to pray for them.
-There is a lot of hurt in the World, and people need others to stop and show they care for them.
+I have found that people actually want you to pray for them.
+There is a lot of hurt in the world, and people need others to stop and care for them.
 Members of my CEO Peer Groups in DFW deal with incredible stress and challenges each day as the leader of their company.
 We’ve stopped and prayed about important issues many times during our monthly peer to peer advisory group meetings.
 We’ve prayed over everything from a death in the family, to health and marital issues.
 We’re not a “Christian Group” but I’m a Christian guy, and that’s how I roll.

 • Show Love